cyborgninja2001/gameboy-emulator/README.md

 # gameboy-emulator
-Trying to write a gameboy emulator in C with SDL2
+Trying to write a gameboy emulator in C with raylib